callumgordon90/Film_Rental_Service_backend/README.md

 Additionally, JSONWebToken and Bcrypt dependencies for nodeJS were used in order to encrypt the passwords of the users.

-The structure of the API was as follows: First, I created the index.js document in order to define the PORT and server.
-Then i created the router.js document, and connected this to the views and controller folders.
+The structure of the API was as follows:

+First, I created the index.js document in order to define the PORT and server.

+Then I created the router.js document, and connected this to the views and controller folders.
 The controller folder contains the functions for each endpoint.

 Finally, the last step was to use sequelize to connect the code to the MySQL database and create the module and migration folders.

+Using the 'Postman' application, it is possible to simulate a front end client and perform CRUD actions such as retrieving information from the MYSQL database, modifying data, or adding data in.

+Final thoughts:

+For me this has been by far the most challenging project of the bootcamp so far.
+In particular I found the correct using of sequelize to generate the models and migrations files to be very challenging.
+This is an area that I would like to educate myself on more in the future.
+Furthermore, whilst I believe I understand most of the logic behind the code and how it functions, I must improve my knowledge and understanding of using correct syntax.